nikhildaga/blog/_posts/2014-5-4-navagrahas-the-nine-planets.md

 All said and done, ultimately, the fate of company also depends on the product that its developing .
 Similarly, the fate of a person also depends on the karma he / she performs.

+**If you are looking for any astrology help, feel free to contact me on nikhil.daga.bitsian@gmail.com**